bridgetmaddison/bridgetmaddisoncbt-site/content/coming-to-therapy.md

 ### Fees
 * Initial consultation - brief phone-call, message, email: No charge.
-* £65 per Therapy Hour (55 mins) face to face, 5 minutes for endings, payment, rebooking.
+* £70 per Therapy Hour (55 mins) face to face, 5
+  minutes for endings, payment, rebooking.
 * To be paid on the day of therapy, before or promptly after the session.

-**Sessions funded by Health Insurance Companies may be subject to a different fee as agreed with individual organisations.**
+**Sessions funded by Health Insurance Companies or through other referral agencies may be subject to a different fee as agreed with individual organisations.**

 Method of payment: